 These simulations were designed to be as favorable as possible to generate false positive interaction terms.
 Analysing less extreme scenarios (Methods) gave less striking replication rates.
-It is unclear why the H2014 signals replicated at a rate that is higher than those found in these simulations.
-One possibility is that there is a mixture of false positives and true epistatic effects amongst those discovered in Hemani et al 2014.
-Further simulations in which the scenarios incorporating more loci (Methods) resulted in lower experiment wide replication rates.
-(Figure 6)
+Further simulations, in which the scenarios incorporating more loci (Methods), resulted in lower experiment wide replication rates (Figure 6).
+These simulations do not perfectly mimic the H2014 context but they do appear to exhibit much lower replication rates for the MBNL1 locus than was observed empirically (Figure 5, top plot).
+One possibility is that the contextual differences between the empirical analysis and the simulations incurs differences in replication rates; a second is that there is a mixture of false positives and true epistatic effects amongst those discovered in Hemani et al 2014; and a third is that there are additional statistical issues with the classical test that we are not aware of, that could inflate the replication rate.

 Measurement error in the cis additive causal variant